 Step by step instructions are found on the HolaCDN GitHub page.
 HolaCDN can be fully implemented in 10-15 minutes.

-Modern sites work from multiple domains, and need cooperation
+Modern sites provide their content from multiple domains, and thus need a protocol to allow controlling this protection.

-Cross-Origin Resource Sharing (CORS) is a protocol that enables
+Cross-Origin Resource Sharing (CORS) is a protocol created to assure using multiple resources on the same web page.

 There are 2 possible reasons why you may need CORS configuration with HolaCDN: